Karen Walker's Latest Unconventional Campaign Is Very Hands-On

 Phyllis Sues and Roberta Haze headline the campaign, and they certainly fit Walker's bill: 93-year-old Sues is a pianist, designer, yogi, and dancer, while 78-year-old Haze surely has some great anecdotes from her time on Broadway and in the New York party scene.
 (The latter is now a great-grandmother and actress/model living in Venice Beach, CA.)

-Karen Walker's latest jewellery collection hits shelves August 22.
+Karen Walker's latest jewelry collection hits shelves August 22.
 You can check out the full spread on the designer's website.

 Advertisement